GrieferAtWork/KOSmk4/readme.md

 		- `sfence`, `lfence`, `mfence`
 		- `movbe`, `sarx`, `shlx`, `shrx`, `rorx`
 		- `popcnt`, `tzcnt`, `lzcnt`, `pext`, `pdep`, `bzhi`, `andn`
+		- `xbegin`, `xend`, `xabort`, `xtest` (s.a.
+RTM below)
 		- ...
+	- RTM:
+		- KOS includes a driver (`modrtm`) that can be used for software-based emulation of **Restricted Transational Memory**.
+		  This is a mechanism by which programs can implement arbitrarily complex lockless atomic operations (only limited by memory and cpu cache restrictions), with the only requirement being that all operations performed must be non-blocking.
+		- For this purpose, the `modrtm` driver will temporarily emulate user-space code in a small sandbox, from which it will collect all modifications made to memory by the user-space program, before atomically applying them all at once (in respect to other RTM operations that may modify attempt to the same memory regions)
+		- In conjunction to this, KOS also provides system calls to make use of RTM, as well as a public interface in `/kos/include/kos/rtm.h`
 	- Accounting of hardware vm86 mode (even though it's never used)
 	- Detailed exception analysis
 		- Where normally you'd only be able to see a `#UD`, KOS will analyze faulting instructions to